-- The patent tells us that generally, the larger the number of external links to a web page, the higher the authority of the site hosting the web page.
+- The patent tells us that generally, the larger the number of external links to a web page, the higher the site’s authority hosting the web page.

-- The relevance of a site to a query about laptop computers may also be measured by how often a specific search result have been chosen in response to the query.
+- A site’s relevance to a query about laptop computers may also be measured by how often a specific search result has been chosen in response to the query.

 The onsite ranking criteria may also be used to determine the importance of a particular resource within the website based on other factors, such as the type of query or the type of site.